sakaal/service_infra_ansible/README.md

 that has access to the service infrastructure nodes and external services via a secure private channel over the Internet.

-Substitute your service management domain name for `example.com` (and `com.example` in reverse order).
+Substitute your service management domain name for `example.com` (and `com.example` in reverse-DNS notation).

+Substitute your public service domain name for `public.test` (and `test.public` in reverse-DNS notation).

 1. Check out the infrastructure configuration repository (playbooks):